bparanj/crystal/computer/networking/network-segment.md

 1. Definition: It's a section of a network that shares a common physical medium or logical division.

-2. Boundaries: Segments are typically bounded by network devices that can filter or direct traffic between segments.
+2. Boundaries: Segments are  bounded by network devices that can filter or direct traffic between segments.

 3. Traffic isolation: Each segment can have its own traffic, which doesn't necessarily affect other segments directly.